Automotive Ethics Laboratory

 AAI will pilot cargo (including humans) through traffic more securely and efficiently than the current system of manned vehicles.
 It will perceive and evaluate rapidly changing traffic situations much faster and more comprehensively than a human brain.
 Hence, it will steer AVs more competently and with fewer accidents.

-The AE Lab builds on this vision.
-For us, AAI development is “computing for good.”
-We assume AAI will increase road safety significantly, but we don’t anticipate a crash-free future.
+The Automotive Ethics Lab builds on this vision and considers AAI development "computing for good.”
+We assume that AAI will increase road safety significantly, but we do not anticipate a crash-free future.
 AVs will have accidents, yet, unlike humans, they will have the computational ability to evaluate different kinds of crash scenarios in real time.